Mur - Frohnleiten

 You could park here right behind the school and start a shortened version of the tour directly from the town center.

 Meter by meter we work our way towards the cardboard factory and are always on the lookout for the optimal line, knowing full well that only the last one to two hundred meters could get really intense.
 Up until now it has been slightly challenging to go against the current, but absolutely doable for ambitious paddlers.
-If necessary, you can pause again in the eddies between the moles and recharge your batteries before starting the final show of strength under the bridge and to the entry bay.
+If necessary, you can pause again in the eddies between the moles and recharge your batteries before starting the final show of strength under the bridge and to the little bay where you began this tour.

-The Mur shows us all its facets on this section and so you can experience a nice mix of leisure paddling and easy white water along this 10 km rout.
+Along this stretch, the Mur shows us paddlers all its facets, and you can experience a nice mix of leisure paddling and easy whitewater along this 10 km route.
 That's how we know and like it, the longest waterway in Styria.